borgmatic-collective/borgmatic/docs/how-to/backup-to-a-removable-drive-or-an-intermittent-server.md

-The way the test works is that if any of your hook commands return a special exit status of 75, that indicates to borgmatic that it's a temporary failure, and borgmatic should skip all subsequent actions for that configuration file.
+The way the test works is that if any of your hook commands return a special exit status of 75, that indicates to borgmatic that it's a temporary failure, and borgmatic should skip all subsequent actions for the current repository.

+<span class="minilink minilink-addedin">Prior to version 1.9.0</span> Soft
+failures skipped subsequent actions for *all* repositories in the configuration file, rather than just for the current repository.

-If you return any other status, then it's a standard success or error.
+If you return any status besides 75, then it's a standard success or error.
 (Zero is success; anything else other than 75 is an error).

 So for instance, if you have an external drive that's only sometimes mounted, declare its repository in its own [separate configuration